- Before continuing, make sure that your Mac and iPad meet the Sidecar system requirements, including that each is signed with the same Apple ID.

 While using your iPad as a display, you can switch to an iPad app, then interact with that app on your iPad as you normally would.
 This suspends your session until you switch back to the Sidecar app, which appears on your iPad home screen only while using Sidecar.

-If using macOS Big Sur or macOS Catalina, choose Apple menu > System Preferences, then click Sidecar.
+- Earlier versions of macOS: Choose Apple menu > System Preferences, then click Sidecar.

-These settings are available only on computers that support Sidecar.
+These settings are available only on computers that support Sidecar:

 - Show Sidebar: Show the sidebar on the left or right side of your iPad screen, or turn it off.